Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 2. Static Analysis:
 flake8 is implemnetd to enforce Python coding standards and catching potential bugs or syntax issues early.

-3. Unit Testing:
+3. Unit and Functional Testing:
-  - Unit and Functional Testing: Executes pytest for unit and functional tests to validate core API functionality, using a PostgreSQL test database defined in the workflow.
+Executes pytest for unit and functional tests to validate core API functionality, using a PostgreSQL test database defined in the workflow.

-Coverage Reports:
+4. Coverage Reports:
 after testing the coverage reports are then geneated and uploaded using pytest-cov, ensuring all critical code paths are tested.

 Fixed Issues: